Jonghwanshin/SFND_2D_Feature_Tracking/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## Writeup

+### MP.1 Databuffer implementation

+### MP.2 Keypoint dtection

+### MP.3 Keypoint descriptors

+### MP.4 Keypoint Descriptors

+### MP.5 Performance Evaluation

+for all detectors, distribution of their neighborhood size number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors BF approach @ descriptor distance ratio 0.8 log the time it takes for keypoint dtection and descriptor extraction